can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 One good learning for me was to add test into interactive development workflow.
-It was really not that obvious for me, but comment driven development as I did for `syncitems` with addition of test allowed me to write functional code even in the time of heavy sleep deprivation that I tend to dall into.
+It was really not that obvious for me, but comment driven development as I did for `syncitems` with an addition of test allowed me to write functional code even in the time of heavy sleep deprivation that I tend to fall into.

-Another good learning that I had was to follow bottom up approach, you could see an example in the merge description.
+Another good learning that I had was to follow a bottom-up approach, you could see an example in the merge description.
 Whenever I approached big task I started asking myself very simple question starting from "How do I get the changes?" or "How do I get the filename" and solving